Dr. C.H. Weaver MD updated 5/2022

 - Keep Current With The Breast Cancer Newsletter

-Genomic assays may someday provide a clue as to which drugs might or might not work.
+Genomic assays can provide a clue as to which drugs might or might not work.
 For example, if someone has a mutation in the estrogen receptor (ER) gene ESR1, aromatase inhibitors probably will not work.
 Emerging evidence also suggests that patients with the PIK3CA mutation are more likely to respond to the phosphoinositide 3-kinase inhibitor Piqray (alpelisib).
+Individuals being treated with hormone therapy for breast cancer should discuss the role of blood based genomic monitoring to detect resistant mutations and early cancer progression.

 Hormonal Therapy Treatment of Metastatic or Recurrent Breast Cancer